Sometimes it’s hard to tell if you’re raising a spoiled child. Here are 9 warning signs to let you know if you’re guilty:

 #3: You’re inconsistent with rules and consequences

 Picking our battles and making exceptions to the rule are fine—when they’re the exception.
-But when kids can’t even tell which rules are in place because they always change, they’ll have a more difficult time abiding by them (and an easier time bending them).
+But when kids can’t tell rules apart, they have an easier time bending them.

 #4: You shield your kids from disappointment

-If your son cries when he accidentally drops his ice cream cone, driving all the way back to the store to appease him does little for his personal growth.
-Yes, you’ll likely have to deal with a crying child, and no one wants to see their little ones frustrated or upset, but trying to keep him from feeling sad doesn’t offer the coping skills he’ll need to bounce back.
-If you’re near the ice cream store and don’t mind parting with a few more bucks, then sure, treat your kid to a second helping.
-But to go out of your way just teaches them to avoid disappointment at all costs instead of dealing with it head on.
+If you’re near the ice cream store and don’t mind paying again, then sure, treat your kid to a second helping.
+But to go out of your way teaches him to avoid disappointment at all costs instead of dealing with it head on.

 #5: You overindulge with material goods

-Often cited as the poster child of spoiling, lavishing kids with material goods prevents them from expressing gratitude and raises unrealistic expectations.
-They’re also bound to tie their inherent joy to material goods instead of on relationships, experiences and personal happiness.
-Simple ways to curtail spoiling kids with toys, clothes and everything they ask for?
-Allow less media and commercials, focus on simple outings and highlight everyday joys such as a fun time at the park.
+Simple ways to limit spoiling kids with toys, clothes and everything they ask for?
+Allow less media and commercials and focus on simple outings.
+Highlight everyday joys such as a fun time at the park.

 #6: You bribe with external rewards

 Establish your authority as a parent by requiring your kids to obey without having to bribe.
-Telling your son he’ll have a new toy if he cleans his room sets him up to expect unrelated and external rewards for doing regular tasks instead of feeling rewarded within for a job well done.
-He should clean his room because 1) that’s what is expected of him to do, 2) he’ll be able to enjoy a clean room, and 3) he’ll feel proud for doing a job well done are just some of the reasons you don’t have to use bribes.
+Lets say you tell your son he’ll have a new toy if he cleans his room.
+This sets him up to expect unrelated and external rewards for doing regular tasks.
+(Read why rewards don’t work well.)

 #7: You don’t encourage gratitude

-Kids don’t usually interrupt conversations on purpose, but allowing them to cut you off mid-sentence is simply rude and doesn’t teach them the proper way of talking with other people.
-I usually tell my kid that I’m talking to daddy right now, and when I’m done, then it can be his turn to talk.
+Kids don’t usually interrupt conversations on purpose.
+But allowing them to cut you off is rude and doesn’t teach them proper ways of speaking with other people.
+I usually tell my son that I’m talking to daddy right now, and when I’m done, then it can be his turn to talk.

 This will only be effective if adults respect kids’ conversations, too.
-Recently my kid was saying something when another adult started talking to me as well.
-I held up my hand to the adult as if to say, “Hold on,” and kept my attention and responded to my kid before finally turning to the other conversation.
-This way, he knows that the rule applies to everyone and that his voice isn’t diminished simply because he’s a kid.
+Recently my son was saying something when another adult started talking to me as well.
+I held up my hand to the adult as if to say, “Hold on.”
+Then I kept my attention and responded to my son before finally turning to the adult.
+This way, my son knows that the rule applies to everyone, even adults.

-#9: Your kids have too much say in family life
+#9: Your child has too much say in family life

 After all, kids want their parents to be parents.
 We’re not doing them any favors by being anything else.